cmayle24/UDP-TCP/README.md

 The data is transmitted over the network, and every device within the network segment receives and processes the data.
 Broadcast communication is a one-to-all communication model, where a single sender communicates with all devices on the local network.
 Broadcast is typically used for network discovery protocols, such as Address Resolution Protocol (ARP), where a device needs to obtain the MAC address corresponding to a specific IP address within its local network segment.

 In summary, unicast is one-to-one communication, multicast is one-to-many communication, and broadcast is one-to-all communication.
 Each method has its own use cases and considerations based on the specific requirements of the network application or protocol being used.

+The three-way handshake is a method used by TCP (Transmission Control Protocol) to establish a reliable connection between a client and a server.
+It involves a series of steps to synchronize and negotiate parameters before data transmission can begin.
+Here's an overview of the three-way handshake process:

+Step 1: SYN (Synchronize)
+The client initiates the connection by sending a TCP segment with the SYN (synchronize) flag set to the server.
+This segment contains a randomly generated sequence number (SEQ) to establish the initial sequence number for the connection.
+The client also selects an initial value for the receive window, which represents the amount of data it can receive at a time.
+Step 2: SYN-ACK (Synchronize-Acknowledge)
+Upon receiving the SYN segment, the server responds by sending a TCP segment with both the SYN and ACK (acknowledge) flags set.
+The SYN-ACK segment acknowledges the receipt of the client's SYN segment and also synchronizes the sequence numbers.
+The server generates its own sequence number (SEQ) and acknowledges the client's sequence number (ACK).
+Step 3: ACK (Acknowledge)
+Finally, the client acknowledges the receipt of the server's SYN-ACK segment by sending an ACK segment.
+The ACK segment has the ACK flag set and acknowledges the server's sequence number.
+At this point, the connection is established, and both the client and server can begin exchanging data.
+It's important to note that the sequence numbers are crucial for reliable data transmission and ensuring proper ordering of segments.
+They help detect and recover from any lost or duplicate segments during the communication.

+The three-way handshake allows the client and server to agree on initial sequence numbers, confirm each other's ability to receive data, and synchronize their communication parameters.
+This process establishes a reliable and bidirectional connection before any actual data transmission occurs.